Thameside Theatre

 Current situation

-Following a change in the make-up of Thurrock Council following the May 2024 local elections, there has been a more optimistic mood locally about the future of the theatre.
-Programming has been allowed to continue until the end of December 2025 panto run.
-Vital income and connections with audiences will be maintained and the council has committed to undertaking essential maintenance during the financial year.
-The council has commissioned an options paper, including transferring the theatre to community management.
-The options paper is expected to go to the before the end of this financial year.
+The May 2024 local elections brought a change in make-up of the council and with this a more optimistic mood locally about the future of the theatre, with programming allowed to continue to the end of December 2025 panto run.
+This allowed vital income and connections with audiences to be maintained.
+The council also committed to undertaking essential maintenance during the financial year and to commissioning an options paper, including transferring the theatre to community management.
+The options paper was not brought to cabinet in 2025, but the council did further extend programming of the theatre until March 2027.

-Thurrock International Celebration of Culture has been successful in its application to have Thameside Theatre listed as an Asset of Community Value.
+In parallel, Thurrock International Celebration of Culture has been successful in its application to have Thameside Theatre listed as an Asset of Community Value.
+This recognises that the theatre is important to its local community and provides some protection from its sale without the community having a chance to bid.

 Main image, Thameside Theatre by Theatres Trust